-So what about the Coastal NC and SC Climate, Lifestyle and Cost of Living?
+So what about the Coastal NC and SC Best Places Climate, Lifestyle and Cost of Living?

 Many of you are in the middle of winter, so it’s not a surprise based on the survey we conducted last month, while cost of living and housing affordability were in the top 5 concerns, the majority of participants (78%) indicated climate and weather as a reason for relocating or retiring to Coastal NC and SC best places to live.

-Also not surprising is that although most of us want to move to the Carolinas for the weather, many still want a change of seasons.
+Also not surprising is that although most of us want to move to the Coastal NC And SC best places for the weather, many still want a change of seasons.

-Among the factors that have created such great interest in Coastal NC and SC living is the sunny and warm climate.
+Among the factors that have created such great interest in Coastal NC And SC Best Places living in the sunny and warm climate.

-According to our survey, North Carolina tops the list as the #1 place to relocate or retire to.
+According to our survey, North Carolina tops the list as the #1 best place to live, relocate or retire to.